MehmetDemr/Codingbat_Warmup1/README.md

 ## Contributions

-Contributions are welcome!
+-Contributions are welcome!
 Feel free to open issues or submit pull requests.